good-loop/doc/pages/policy/password-policy.md

-# Good-Loop Password Policy
+# Password Policy

 Policy Owner: Senior Sys-Admin

+## Mandatory Password Changes

+No employee password should be used for more than 365 days.
+When a password has reached this age, it must be discarded and replaced by a new one.
+This affects workstations, workspace logins, wiki logins, etc. This policy is in place to align ourselves with the UK's Cyber Security Protocols.

 ## Selecting Passwords

-Passwords must be complex, following the Stanford Password Policy.
+Passwords must be complex.
 Pass-phrases -- passwords made up of several words -- are recommended.

+If you can setup two-factor-authentication (e.g. where a code is sent to your phone as part of the login) -- do so!

 The requirements are based on password length: